LifeguardSystem/lifeguard-web-client/readme.md

 The static site resultant from the built project will be found on the folder `/_site`.
 When running locally, the project by default will not connect to real servers and, instead will run from locally sourced mock files, that can be edited in `/src/mock-local`.

+FYI: As of this writing, [Firefox did not had support for ECMAScript modules on service workers](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorker), hence the mocks will not work locally when using this browser.

 ## Testing the code

 The test files are found on the `/test` directory.